 • the publication is relevant to the present day in terms of its editorial content, art historical content, and its presentation of the subject matter to a general audience.

-• the applicant has thought out and prepared a distribution strategy, for example through a publishing house, in collaboration with other art institutions, etc.
+• a well planned distribution strategy, for example through a publishing house, in collaboration with other art institutions, etc.

 Reporting

-The foundation must receive two copies of the publication once it is published, with the option to requisition additional copies.
-Any grant will only be paid out once the publication has been published and received by the New Carlsberg Foundation.
+• Any grant will only be disbursed once the publication has been released and has been sent to and received by the New Carlsberg Foundation.

 Further inquiries